 Our storage segment consists of facilities that provide storage, handling and other services for petroleum products, crude oil, specialty chemicals and other liquids.
-As of December 31, 2016, we owned and operated:
+As of March 31, 2019, we owned and operated:

-- 40 terminal and storage facilities in the United States and one terminal in Nuevo Laredo, Mexico, with total storage capacity of 53.2 million barrels; - A terminal on the island of St. Eustatius with tank capacity of 14.4 million barrels and a transshipment facility; - · A terminal located in Point Tupper, Canada with tank capacity of 7.8 million barrels and a transshipment facility; and - Six terminals located in the United Kingdom and one terminal located in Amsterdam, the Netherlands, with total storage capacity of approximately 9.5 million barrels.
+- 40 terminal and storage facilities in the United States and one terminal in Nuevo Laredo, Mexico, with total storage capacity of 53.8 million barrels; - a terminal on the island of St. Eustatius with tank capacity of 14.3 million barrels and a transshipment facility, see "Recent Developments- Sale of St. Eustatius Terminal;" and - a terminal located in Point Tupper, Canada with tank capacity of 7.8 million barrels and a transshipment facility.

-Revenues for the storage segment include fees for tank storage agreements, where a customer agrees to pay for a certain amount of storage in a tank over a period of time (storage terminal revenues), and throughput agreements, where a customer pays a fee per barrel for volumes moving through our terminals (throughput terminal revenues).
-Our terminals also provide blending, additive injections, handling and filtering services for which we charge additional fees.
-We previously charged a fee for each barrel of crude oil and certain other feedstocks that we deliver to Valero Energy Corporation's Benicia, Corpus Christi West and Texas City refineries from our crude oil refinery storage tanks.
-Effective January 1, 2017, we lease these refinery storage tanks in exchange for a fixed fee.
-Certain of our facilities charge fees to provide marine services such as pilotage, tug assistance, line handling, launch service, emergency response services and other ship services.
+Revenues for the storage segment include fees for tank storage agreements, whereby a customer agrees to pay for a certain amount of storage in a tank over a period of time (storage terminal revenues), and throughput agreements, whereby a customer pays a fee per barrel for volumes moving through our terminals (throughput terminal revenues).
+Our terminals also provide blending, additive injections, handling and filtering services for which we charge additional fees, and certain of our facilities charge fees to provide marine services such as pilotage, tug assistance, line handling, launch service, emergency response services and other ship services.